SymfonyCasts/30-days-last/sfcasts/testing-components.md

 ## Testing a Twig Component

-For our first act, let's test a Twig component.
+For our first act, let's test a Twig Component.
 This is pretty cool: we can create the component object, call methods on it and assert how it's rendered, all in isolation.
 It's simple, but we'll test the `Button` component.